2020 DATES and TEAM INFO are NOW AVAILABLE Click here to see information on project descriptions, open dates, and how to secure a team for 2020.

 Children’s Home Assistants

 Couples are needed to serve as assistants at the Good Shepherd Children’s Home.
 Length of service will be from one to three months.
 Volunteers will assist the Children's Home directors in whatever tasks are needed.
 This may include cleaning, maintenance, painting, cooking, washing clothes, landscaping, or any other number of tasks.
 Need those who are self-starters and who can live and work in a non-English speaking environment.
 Volunteers will live in a small efficiency apartment on the property.
-Once on-site, volunteers will be oriented in how to use local transportation for their weekly needs.
-Volunteers will purchase their own food and prepare most meals either in the apartment.
+Volunteers will purchase their own food and prepare most meals in the apartment.
 Missionaries will orient the couple in how to utilize local transportation.

 Costs for Ministry Teams

 Total cost will be dependent on: 1) number of members on the team, and 2) the current cost of airfare.
 Each person will need a valid passport.
 Be aware that passports must have at least six months remaining from time of departure.
 Make sure you check yours!
 Hepitiatus A and Tetanus immunizations are recommended.

 Airfare Costs: Airfare costs will vary from team to team and generally fall between $800 and $1000 - but could be more or less - depending upon time of year and availability.
 NCBM will secure tickets based on times that we need teams to arrive/depart – always looking for the least expensive option available.
 (Understand that we have back to back teams throughout much of the year, and need to carefully coordinate when teams arrive and depart.)
 The team leader will be informed as to which day tickets will be ordered.
 Once ordered, team leader will be sent an email detailing flight itineary and total trip costs, and will have until the next day to confirm or make any changes.